 2. Curiosity led you here.
 Then keep reading to learn everything you need to know about topographic surveys.

-At Land and Aerial Surveys, we have a combined experience of over 30 years in gathering topographical and hydrographic survey data using the most up to date robotic total stations, scanners, GPS and surveying software to ensure a fast and cost effective field to finish solution.
+At Land and Aerial Surveys, we have a combined experience of over 30 years in gathering topographical and hydrographic survey data using the most up-to-date robotic total stations, scanners, GPS and surveying software to ensure a fast and cost-effective field-to-finish solution.
 The final processed data can be supplied in various formats.

-Our clients needs vary from a one off home boundary survey to large surveys for the purpose of construction design.
+Our client's needs vary from a one-off home boundary survey to large surveys for the purpose of construction design.

 A topographical survey is a tool that accurately represents all the features people can find in a property: natural or artificial items.
-Basically, it’s a 2D/3D process that maps all those elements that are relevant for a construction or development project, and it depicts their location, height, and size.
+Basically, it’s a 2D/3D process that maps all those elements that are relevant to a construction or development project, and it depicts their location, height, and size.

 Examples of natural items that people represent in the final product are trees, bushes, slopes, land depression, etc.

-The artificial category, on the other side, comprehends walls, fences, bridges, street furniture like litter bins, benches, etc.
+The artificial category, on the other side, comprehends walls, fences, bridges, and street furniture like litter bins, benches, etc.

 Topographical surveys in Ireland are usually fixed to the Ordnance Survey National Grid and Datum.

 Before undertaking any construction or development project, it is advisable to perform a topographical survey to identify any various features and levels of the site.
-This process is undertaking by using GPS, Total Station and laser scanning.
+This process is undertaken by using GPS, Total Station and laser scanning.

 Points are surveyed in 3D to facilitate ground models for visualisation and design purposes.
 Gathering the right information at an early stage of a project will generally save time and reduce costs throughout the duration of the project.

 A topographical survey is a fundamental tool for many professionals: architects, designers, and engineers.
-Most people link this tool to new constructions, but the topographical survey is a compulsory requirement for other kinds of projects, such as remodeling, drainage, and road improvements.
+Most people link this tool to new constructions, but the topographical survey is a compulsory requirement for other kinds of projects, such as remodelling, drainage, and road improvements.